nkatre/DevOpsHW1/README.md

-# HW #1 Provisioning Servers
+# HW #1 Question

-Automatically provisioning a computational resource will be one of the most important skills for you to master in your career.
-You have gained experience using [digitalocean](https://developers.digitalocean.com/v2/) to automatically create virtual images on a hosted server.
+Create a simple program that will
+Part I. Authenicate to AWS
+Part II.
+Demonstrate a simple API call.
+After completing your program, write a simple description of what you did, and include a screenshot demonstrating your API call.

 # Solution